 It’s often tough to get enough depth of focus when your subject is close to the lens element.
-We can stop a lens right down to its smallest aperture, but diffraction causes a lens’ sharpness to degrade as that minimum is approached.
-In order to produce the absolute best quality, focus stacking is the answer.
+We can stop a lens right down to its smallest aperture, but diffraction causes sharpness to degrade as that minimum aperture is approached.
+In order to produce the absolute highest quality image, focus stacking is the answer.

 Focus stacking is the process of taking multiple photos of your subject at varying focus points, and then combining all the images together to achieve great depth of focus through the subject.
 These “slices” of focus are actually relatively easy to combine into a final image if you use the right software.